ividal/TransferLearning/README.md

 ## Finding your way ###
 `sh` is your entry point; there's a bash script to showcase the usage of the retraining code.

-`scripts` contains the retraining code; notice there have been major modifications in the API (Tensorflow has changed _a lot_, thankfully) since the original tutorial was released.
+`scripts` contains the retraining code; notice there have been major modifications in the API (Tensorflow has changed _a lot_, thankfully)
+since the original tutorial was released, so only the interface should feel familiar.

-`tf_files` contains data, models and tensorboard logs (training_summaries), just like in the original Tensorflow Transfer Learning [tutorial](https://www.tensorflow.org/tutorials/image_retraining).
-However, you will be able to see stacked plots on the Tensorboard.
+`tf_files` contains data, models and tensorboard logs (training_summaries).

 ### Warning